luke-elson/luke-elson.github.io/teaching/grs-rules.md

 1.  the 3000 word **conference paper** model, where you read or talk through the ideas for 30 minutes, *without* the audience having pre-read.
-(You can circulate the paper if you’d like, but the audience may not have read it.)
+(You can circulate the paper if you'd like, but the audience may not have read it.)
-2. The 7500 word **publication or chapter** model, where you can’t talk through the whole paper in that amount of time, but can summarise the main points.
+2. The 7500 word **publication or chapter** model, where you can't talk through the whole paper in that amount of time, but can summarise the main points.

-Please don’t expect the audience to read more than 7,500 words.
+Please don't expect the audience to read more than 7,500 words.
 If your document is longer, please unambiguously mark a 7,500 word section for us to read.